LIFE STORY

 They will happily spend six-eight hours traveling to the well-known but distant and often over-crowded Northern Alps, mainly because they are well-known, distant and over-crowded.

-But they ignore the equally challenging but deserted and very attractive Southern Alps just the other side of Mt Fuji – almost within viewing distance from Tokyo.
+But they ignore the equally challenging and very attractive Southern Alps just the other side of Mt Fuji – almost within viewing distance from Tokyo.

 Thursday afternoons would see me poring over hiking maps, planning the route for that weekend.

-Friday evenings we would set off on the overnight trains to the starting point for our climb.
+Friday evenings we would set off on the overnight trains to the starting point next morning for our climb.

 Saturday evenings would see us huddled around a fire before bedding down in one of the many mountain huts built along the tops of the main range.